calamari85/MSMMOBILE/README.md

 =========

 MSM's Mobile Feed
-an devloved version of the new msm chrome app. used for mobile application.
+an devolved version of the new msm chrome app. used for mobile application.